 Jonah Shepp – International Editor

 A regular Dish reader since his days at Amherst College, Jonah lived in Amman, Jordan, from 2008 to 2013, working as an editor at The Jordan Times and in various side jobs for local policy research and humanitarian organizations.
 He is a native of Manhattan, where he currently resides.

 Matthew Sitman – Literary Editor

 From 1991 – 1996, he was the editor of The New Republic, bringing its circulation to a record 103,000 and, alongside predecessor Rick Hertzberg, winning three National Magazine Awards in his tenure.
 He was named editor of the year by Adweek in 1996.
-From 1996 – 2000 he devoted his time to writing for the New York Times Magazine, a weekly column for The Sunday Times in London, and to the campaign for marriage equality for gay couples.
+From 1996 – 2000 he devoted his time to writing for The New York Times Magazine, penning a weekly column for The Sunday Times in London, and campaigning for marriage equality for gay couples.

-Sullivan calls himself a conservative still, is a practicing Catholic, but has been an enthusiastic supporter (and occasional critic) of Obama since 2007.
-Sullivan appears regularly on the Colbert Report and Real Time with Bill Maher on television and continues his weekly column for the Sunday Times.
-He lives with his husband and two hound dogs in New York City and Provincetown, Massachusetts.
+Sullivan calls himself a conservative still, and is a practicing Catholic, but he has been an enthusiastic supporter (and occasional critic) of Obama since 2007.
+Sullivan appears regularly on The Colbert Report and Real Time with Bill Maher on television and continues his weekly column for The Sunday Times.
+He lives with his husband and two hound dogs in Washington, D.C., and Provincetown, Massachusetts.